exameets-1/skillverse/public/markdown-blogs/best-coaching-centre-in-kadapa.md

 But here's the uncomfortable truth: most of these students could have achieved the same career outcomes without leaving home, if only quality education infrastructure existed locally.

 The numbers are staggering.
-A student moving to Bangalore for a 6-month coding bootcamp doesn't just pay the course fee—they're looking at ₹15,000-25,000 per month for basic accommodation, ₹8,000-12,000 for food, and thousands more for transportation and other expenses.
+A student moving to Bangalore for a 6-month coding bootcamp doesn't just pay the course fee-they're looking at ₹15,000-25,000 per month for basic accommodation, ₹8,000-12,000 for food, and thousands more for transportation and other expenses.
 That's easily ₹1.5-2 lakhs in living costs alone, on top of course fees that can range from ₹50,000 to ₹2 lakhs.

 For a middle-class family in a smaller city, this represents a significant financial burden.
 Many talented students simply can't afford this route, leading to a brain drain from smaller cities and limiting opportunities for local economic growth.